 Net position represents the difference between assets and liabilities.
 Net position net of investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
-Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
-The government-wide financial statements report \$71,266,012 of net position restricted by enabling legislation.
+Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+The District applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
+The government-wide financial statements report \$54,731,084 of net position restricted by enabling legislation.